How to Get Cheap Car Insurance (2024)

 Location and parking

-Like real estate, car insurance costs vary based on location.
-Living in a city with a high cost of living, population density, or crime rate — especially car theft — can increase base premiums in the area.
 Parking on busy city streets can also increase expenses because leaving your vehicle out in the open exposes you to more risk of theft and vandalism than keeping it in a locked garage.
 Drivers in rural and suburban areas typically pay less for coverage than people in highly populated urban areas.

 Your credit history

 Though it may seem unrelated, your financial stability influences auto insurance rates.
-In many states, insurers can use a driver’s credit history to generate a credit-based insurance score.
+In most states, insurers can use a driver’s credit history to generate a credit-based insurance score.
 Most insurance companies view that score as a good indicator of risk, according to the National Conference of State Legislatures.[5]
-A good credit score can suggest responsibility, so drivers with good credit tend to earn lower rates than people with poor credit.

-However, some states prohibit or restrict how insurers can consider credit.
+A good credit history can suggest that you’re less likely to file a claim, so drivers with good credit pay lower rates than people with poor credit.
+But some states prohibit or restrict how insurers can consider credit.
 Insurers can’t use credit history to set rates in California, Hawaii, Massachusetts, and Michigan.
 And Oregon and Utah limit how insurers can use it.[6]

 Your state’s car accident laws